worktheclock/nix.dev/source/tutorials/nix-language.md

 #### Default values

-Also known as “default arguments”.
+Also known as "default arguments".

 Destructured arguments can have default values for attributes.